thosgood/this-weeks-finds/markdown/151-200/week162.md

 projections onto 1-dimensional subspaces correspond to points in \mathbb{CP}^n, while the projections onto 2-dimensional subspaces correspond to lines.
-Even better, we can work out the dimension of a subspace V from the corresponding projection p: C^n \to V using only the partial order on
+Even better, we can work out the dimension of a subspace V from the corresponding projection p\colon  C^n \to  V using only the partial order on
 projections: V has dimension d iff the longest chain of distinct projections